Artemon121/deadlock-ability-swapper/README.md

 ## Usage

-1. Open `Deadlock/game/citadel/pak01_dir.vpk` in Source 2 Viewer, then decompile & export `scripts/heroes.vdata`
+1. Open `Deadlock/game/citadel/pak01_dir.vpk` in Source 2 Viewer, then decompile & export `scripts/heroes.vdata` and `scripts/abilities.vdata`
 2. Copy `config.example.toml`, rename it to `config.toml` and fill out all settings in it
 3. Run the script: